 The article is based on research from Avanan, a firm dedicated to securing cloud email and collaboration platforms.
 The researchers found that starting in January, hackers would access compromised accounts and shared executable files titled “User Centric.”
 This file was a Trojan malware that would eventually take control of a user’s computer if they clicked on it.

 Part of the reason the attack is so effective, Avanan claims, is because people trust Microsoft Teams (and other chat-based platforms).
 However, since Microsoft Teams is often used by professionals for file sharing, they are more likely to click on files without questioning the authenticity.
-If you use Microsoft Teams, make sure you read the file name before clicking on it.
+If you use

 Part of the onus here does fall on Microsoft, too.
 Teams isn’t exactly feature-rich when it comes to security and scanning files for malicious content.
 The ability for guests and other temporary users to share files also poses a security risk, though that isn’t necessarily how the hackers are spreading this particular malware.